intel/transfer-learning/examples/cli/image_classification.md

-# Image Classification TLT CLI Examples
+# Image Classification Intel® Transfer Learning Tool CLI Examples

 ## Transfer learning using your own dataset

-The example below shows how the TLT CLI can be used for image classification transfer learning using your own dataset.
+The example below shows how the Intel Transfer Learning Tool CLI can be used for image classification transfer learning using your own dataset.
 The dataset is expected to be organized with subfolders for each image class.
 Each subfolder should contain .jpg images for the class.
 The name of the subfolder will be used as the class label.